1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 Background: Volatile anaesthetics are potent greenhouse gases, but can be captured using active charcoal absorbers on the exhaust port of anaesthesia machines to reduce their negative climate impact.
 Previous studies investigating the capture efficiency of absorbers have been performed mostly under circumstances that differ from everyday clinical routine.
 Therefore, we here investigated the capture efficiency of the CONTRAfluranTM absorbers for sevoflurane in a ‘real-world’ scenario.

 Methods: In this prospective single-centre study, we collected 20 consecutive CONTRAfluranTM absorbers from two different operating rooms (ORs) after they were saturated to their maximum saturation levels.
-After storage and transport, the sevoflurane was recaptured from the absorbers by the absorber manufacturer ZeoSys.
+After storage and transport, the sevoflurane was recaptured from the absorbers by the absorber manufacturer.
 To calculate the capture efficiency, we divided the amount of recaptured sevoflurane by the total sevoflurane consumption during the use of the absorbers, which was obtained by comparing the weight of the sevoflurane bottles before versus after refilling the vaporizers.

 Keywords: balanced anaesthesia, sevoflurane, vapour capture technology